GideonWolfe/canvas-tui/README.md

 # Usage

 The top bar is called the `tab bar`, and there should be one tab per enrolled course, plus a dashboard.
-You can use the 'h' and 'l' keys to navigate left and right respectively.
+You can use the `h` and `l` keys to navigate left and right respectively.

 On a course page, you can use `j` and `k` to scroll down and up the list of pages provided by the canvas course. press `Space` to select a page.
 Currently only a few generic page types are supported for native viewing.
 I will soon implement an "open in browser" functionality for those pages that are impractical to display.